BetweenWalls/PD2-Singleplayer/Diablo II/ProjectD2/data/global/excel/mods/s5 easy as in LoD mod by MAOMAC/_INFO.md

 	ASSASSIN death sentry corpse explosion %dmg buff x2 (from 3-5 to 6-10) (same reason as necro corpse explosion)

+	SORCERESS Energy Shield - synergy from telekinesis back at LoD value (from 225%-100% damage taken, to LoD 200%-75%) ( just like with skill HP buffs for barbarian and druid - buffing sorceress HP potential to LoD/D2R value )

+	AMAZON EVADE and DODGE buff (from 33% at lvl 20 to 50% at lvl 14 ; cap from 40% to 65%)
+		{ buffing dodge chances to almost LoD value - we only have 2 skills with dodge instead of 3 so we have 50% on 14 instead of 12/7 skill lvl, + we have movement speed and FHR in PD2 }

+	ASSASSIN weapon block back at LoD values (from 36% at lvl 10 to 50% at lvl 10) FADE buff to LoD values ( curse reduction and physical resists ) { fade and weapon block is basically HP for assassin, instead of huge hp buff we got some defensive layers in this class }
+	DRUID werewolf +%HP buff back at LoD value (from 0% to +25%) werebear +%HP buff back at LoD value (from 0% to +75%) { back to LoD HP value for shapeshift melee druids }

+	Barbarian Find item back to LoD values (now same as in Diablo 2 Resurrected) { fun skill, and for me FUN>>balance , imo it's not even op in D2R because we invest skillpoints from damage/survivability into just a chance to find something, we could just kill another monster - that makes this skill very good only in certain places, like travincal}

 MIRROR, ethVIAL, UNLIMITED KEY drop chance improved
 	(Added chance to find: -same as ZOD RUNE {FOR EVERY ZOD YOU FIND you will also find 1 mirror, vial and key on average}.
 	Put in rune droptable so if a ZOD can't drop MIRROR/VIAL/KEY can't drop from this.
 	Added ON TOP OF hardcoded chance, so you still can find a mirror in act 1 norm {gl with that lmao}
-	Still very rare, but at least now they potentially EXIST, AND YOU CAN CRAFT WITH IT, not just a throphy because everything feels
+	Still very rare, but at least now they potentially EXIST, AND YOU CAN CRAFT WITH IT, not just a trophy because everything feels
 	"not rare enough" to mirror/eth vial)

 CORRUPTION chance rebalance-now every corruption has "equal" chance FROM a group, so if it rolls sockets for example you have 1/6 chance to have 6 sockets